 - Before connecting power to the camera, test all power supplies.
-Power supplies must meet the requirements defined in section "Input Signals Electrical" on page 111.
+Power supplies must meet the requirements defined in section Input Signals Electrical.
 Apply power to the camera. - Connect Linea GigE to the host computer GigE network adapter or to the Ethernet switch via a CAT5e or CAT6 Ethernet cable.
-Note: cable should not be less than 1 meter (3 feet) long or more than 100 meters (328 feet) long. - Once communication with the host computer is started the automatic IP configuration sequence will assign an LLA IP address as described in section "Linea GigE IP Configuration Sequence" on page 19, or a DHCP IP address if a DHCP server is present on your network. - Check the diagnostic LED which will be initially red then switch to flashing blue while waiting for IP configuration.
-See "Camera Status LED " on page 18 for Linea GigE LED display descriptions.

-The factory defaults for Linea GigE is Persistent IP disabled and DHCP enabled with LLA always enabled as per the GigE Vision specification.
-For additional information see "IP Configuration Mode Details" on page 103.
-See the next section "Connectors" on page 17 for an overview of the interface.
+Note: cable should not be less than 1 meter (3 feet) long or more than 100 meters (328 feet) long. - Once communication with the host computer is started the automatic IP configuration sequence will assign an LLA IP address as described in section Linea GigE IP Configuration Sequence, or a DHCP IP address if a DHCP server is present on your network. - Check the diagnostic LED which will be initially red then switch to flashing blue while waiting for IP configuration.
+See Camera Status LED for Linea GigE LED display descriptions. - The factory defaults for Linea GigE is Persistent IP disabled and DHCP enabled with LLA always enabled as per the GigE Vision specification.
+For additional information see IP Configuration Mode Details.
+See the next section Connectors for an overview of the interface.